alessandro-bugatti/vsgl2/lessons/0300_mouse_movements/readme.md

     string text
   )
 ```
 where **font** is the name of the font used, **dim** is the dimension, and **text** is the text to be displayed: these functions are useful to obtain the real dimension in pixels of the text to be displayed, because it depends on the font, dimension and text to be displayed.
-In this example, this information is used to shows the mouse coordinates above the mouse position rather than below, using the following code:
+In this example, this information is used to show the mouse coordinates above the mouse position rather than below, using the following code:
 ```c
 draw_text("audiowide.ttf",20,coordinates,
           x  - text_width("audiowide.ttf", 20 ,coordinates),